-Engaging in the simple practice of singing has the power to impact positively on your child’s moods, emotions, and feelings.
-Adding this to the toddler activities is really comical.
+Furthermore, engaging in the simple practice of singing has the power to impact positively on your child’s moods, emotions, and feelings.

 Lockdowns have proven to be a challenging time for kids around the world.
 Hugs and kisses have become a complicated topic of discussion for parents.
 Children are naturally tactile beings.
-They greet friends and family with affection.
-Children express love by standing close to people, holding hands, giggling cheek to cheek, and rolling around on the carpet at school.
+Generally speaking, they greet friends and family with affection.
+Additionally, children express love by standing close to people, holding hands, giggling cheek to cheek, and rolling around on the carpet at school.

-Human contact is (or should be) a fundamental part of our daily life.
-In 2020 we all found ourselves at the beginning of the pandemic.
-A basic hug became a negative ‘no, no’.
-We needed to learn to rely on other types of self-expression.
+For the most part, human contact is (or should be) a fundamental part of our daily life.
+However, in 2020 we all found ourselves at the beginning of the pandemic.
+Thereafter, a basic hug became a negative ‘no, no’.
+As a result, we needed to learn to rely on other types of self-expression.

-Singing and music create an excellent opportunity for children and students to learn in a positive and carefree environment and are viewed by many educators as ‘learning through play.
-An amusing way to teach children with these pleasant toddler activities is enough to amuse and teach them.
+In fact, singing and music create an excellent opportunity for children and students to learn in a positive and carefree environment and are viewed by many educators as ‘learning through play.

 At a time where many schools are removing the creative arts from curriculums, there has never been a more critical time for parents to encourage the use of music and singing in their child’s everyday lives.